dev-protocol/DIPs/DIPS/dip-66.md

 - **[Uniqueness]**
   sTokens is a unique NFT for each staking.
 - **[Certificate of Staking]**
-  A sTokens holder is the staking right holder in the status stored by sTokens.
-Therefore, sTokens holders will earn staking rewards.
+  A sTokens holder is the staking right holder with the status stored by sTokens.
 If you transfer sTokens to another person, that right will also be transferred.
+- **[Rights]**
+  sTokens stores the values of staking destination, staking amount, last reward unit price, cumulative reward amount, and pending reward amount into each NFT. sTokens holders are holding these rights.
 - **[NFT, not ERC-20]**
-  By staking 10 DEV on the Property tokens “Alice,” the staker gets 1 sAlice.
-By staking 1,000 DEV on the Property tokens “Bob,” the staker gets 1 sBob.
+  By staking 10 DEV on a Property token, the staker gets 1 sTokens NFT.
+By staking 1,000 DEV on a Property token, the staker gets 1 sTokens NFT.
 - **[Update]**
   sTokens change the state by withdrawing or adding staking.
 There is no burn.
 - **[Bridge]**